Guide to Work, Study, Travel and Living Abroad

 With friends in front of El Palacio de Comunicaciones at Plaza de Cibeles.

 I made the rather unconventional choice of spending my final semester of college abroad in Madrid.
-While I’ve been fortunate enough to travel all around the world, I jumped at the chance to be more than a tourist, to immerse myself in a culture.
+While I’ve been fortunate enough to travel the world, I jumped at the chance to be more than a tourist, to immerse myself in a culture.
 And I’ve always fancied myself a calm pragmatist, able to deal with just about any travel snafu.
-But when I learned the hard way that you can’t connect an American and a European power strip via a converter and blew out the electricity during my first night in my host family’s apartment, I panicked.
+But I panicked when I learned that you can’t connect an American and a European power strip via a converter and blew out the electricity during my first night in my host family’s apartment.

-My host mother Isabel, a goddess of tranquility, came down the hallway with a flashlight in hand to ask me what had happened.
-Convinced that she would hate me forever, I explained the situation in halting Spanish.
+My host mother, Isabel, a goddess of tranquility, came down the hallway with a flashlight to ask me what had happened.
+Convinced she would hate me forever, I explained the situation in halting Spanish.
 She just smiled and uttered three words: “No pasa nada.”
 Within minutes, she fixed the problem, wished me a good night, and retired to bed.

-Over the course of the next four months, I would hear that phrase, which roughly translates to “no worries,” countless times and in countless different situations.
+Over the next four months, I would hear that phrase, which roughly translates to “no worries,” countless times and in numerous situations.
 Looking back over the last semester, I see that it perfectly encapsulates my experience in Madrid.

 Why Madrid?

 I’d taken Spanish classes since high school and wanted to increase my fluency.
 Also, I knew I wanted to be in an urban setting.
 Madrid was a perfect fit.
-Not only is Madrid’s central location ideal for traveling to other Spanish cities, it is also an easy point of departure for visits to other European countries: I lived only ten minutes away from Barajas International Airport.
+Not only is Madrid’s central location ideal for traveling to other Spanish cities, but it is also an easy point of departure for visiting other European countries: I lived only ten minutes from Barajas International Airport.

 Predeparture